kouichi-c-nakamura/ijmshow/README.md

 imp3 = ijmshow(I,'XYCZT')
 ```

  `'XYCZT'` will accept the flipped over X and Y as input.
 Now it is shown as 2 channels (C), 5 slices (Z) and 51 frames (T) as expected.
+The image looks brighter because of the difference in `DisplayRange` setting, but the numeric values were identical to the original.

 ![Image003](Image003.png)